-Keeping Score: How to Improve Performance and Power Strategic Execution with Data
+Keeping Score: How to Improve Performance and Power Strategic Execution with Critical Numbers

 The Power of Data

-The defining business trend of the past decade is the dramatic rise of the importance of Data.
+The defining business trend of the past decade is the dramatic rise of the importance of data.
 A quick assessment of the largest public companies by market cap reveals that data has passed natural or consumer resources to become the critical factor in determining a company’s value.
+Keeping track of your company’s critical numbers will only become more important in the next decade.

 This trend has impacted the way companies run their own businesses, enabling more insightful business intelligence, more agile processes, and better-informed strategy.
 One may safely assume that the importance of data for business leaders will continue to trend higher in the coming decade.